axioned/checklist/checklists/a-remote-day-of-axioned.md

 - [ ] Check Slack for some more joke around
 There is 100% a joke around going on in the #random channel.

-- [ ] Join to mid-daily meetings
-It's 13:00, that means there is another scrum meeting going on in your team's Slack channel.
-Join it.

 - [ ] Get back to work
 Pretty straight-forward, huh?
 Good.

 - [ ] Check if it's ~19:30 IST
-If so, it's daily CRM time.
-Follow the [CRM Checklist](/checklist/daily-crm-reporting-checklist).
+If so, it's end of day status updates on your project channel(s) and updating the PM tool, Tickspot, etc. Follow the [Daily Project Checklist](/checklist/daily-crm-reporting-checklist) to find out more.

 - [ ] Come back to this checklist tomorrow